olets/WideText/README.md

 Takes "center" or "right"

 **Break the text into several lines by wrapping each line in a `tspan`**
-All lines will be the same font size,
-and the longest line will be the full width of the `svg`.
+The longest line will be the full width of the `svg`, and all other lines will get the same font size as the longest.
 *Note: remove whitespace between `tspan`s or you'll get trailing and/or leading space.*

 **Adjust the space between lines of text by adding `data-leading` to the `svg`**